Stock Number: 81608

 Out of Stock

-Long shoots produce glossy red winter buds from which emerge large 3" catkins of silvery white, shading to dusty pink as pinkish stamens appear--typically starts this showy event in February before the European "Pussy Willow" catkins appear (and are considerably less showy).
-Quite dark glossy clean foliage turns golden...
+Long shoots produce glossy red winter buds from which emerge large 3" catkins of silvery white, shading to dusty pink as pinkish stamens appear--typically starts this showy event in February before the European "Pussy Willow" catkins appear (and the European species' catkins are considerably less showy).
+Quite dark glo...

 "Dappled Japanese Willow" features bright stems with long leaves variegated with white & pale pink--when foliage is emerging the plant seems covered with bright snow.
 If stooled, the brooms of stem whips form quite a winter outline.
 Very popular with garden designers even though the catkins are of little interest.